 Most of your time is probably spent on day-to-day operations, such as harvesting crops and feeding livestock.
 Focusing on tasks is important, but the key to successful farming is proper farm management.
 Review your business plan and adjust it annually.
 Perform monthly reviews of projections against cash flow and adjust expenditures as needed.
 Staying on top of your business will allow you to make smart, timely decisions before revenues or production dip.

-2. Manage and Reduce Risk
+2. They Manage and Reduce Risk

 The business of farming and ranching can be uncertain, just like the weather.
-However, managing risk upfront with strategies that range from diversification and vertical integration to crop insurance and off-farm employment can help protect your agricultural business.
-Keep in mind that the software you choose will depend on the specifics of your operation.
+However, managing agriculture risk upfront with strategies that range from diversification and vertical integration to crop insurance and off-farm employment can help protect your agricultural business.

-4. Regularly Evaluate Effective Farm Technology
+4. They Regularly Evaluate Effective Farm Technology

 Conduct frequent technology reviews to ensure you’re using the right farm management software.
-Adopting new technology — like yield mapping or soil mapping with GPS — while phasing out ineffective technology can help improve productivity and profitability.
+Implementing new technology — like yield mapping or soil mapping with GPS — while phasing out ineffective technology can help improve productivity and profitability.
+Keep in mind that the software you choose will depend on the specifics of your operation.

-6. Engage in Continuing Education
+6. They Engage in Continuing Education

 The most successful farmers and ranchers are always learning.
 Look for training sessions, webinars, social media groups, seminars and conferences to expand your knowledge and skills.

 A farm succession plan not only preserves your agricultural legacy, it protects the heirs — usually family members — who will inherit the farm.
-Smart farmers and ranchers have succession plans in place long before retirement and take steps to ensure a successful transition from one generation to the next.
+Many farmers and ranchers have succession plans in place long before retirement and take steps to ensure a successful transition from one generation to the next.